sgibson47/my-recipe-box-2/notes.md

         #edit
         #index
       X - forms & controllers should accomodate selecting 5 ingredients from existing ingredients or
-      - create 1 new ingredient when creating a new recipe
+       - create 1 new ingredient when creating a new recipe nope this is taking too much time, move it to the extras section and add a link to new ingredients to recipes/new in a side bar or below ingredients list

  Needs to Happen:
  - Create/Read/Update/Delete Ingredients